ssusancho/QuoteGenerator/WrittenResponse.md

 Describes what the data contained in the list represents in your program

-The list contains the category name's of the different types of quotes.
+The list contains the category names of the different types of quotes.

 ### 3b v.